OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/XML-configuration-file-settings.md

 ### Age group
 Finally, each wealth level is broken down into the five citizen age groups: child, teen, young (young adult), adult, and senior.
 Each of these groups can be given its own transport preferences; for example, you may not want to see any children driving cars!
 ## Transport probabilities
 The modifiers are for car, bike (bicycle), and taxi.
-Each modifier is a percentage chance of taking that option when the game checks for it.
+Each modifier is an integer percentage chance of taking that option when the game checks for it.
 Note that these do NOT need to add up to 100%, and that there is no separate chance for walking or public transport - and that's due to how the game operates:

 The game works by doing a probability check against each of the modes in order.
 It will first check the probability of car travel; if car is not chosen, then it checks against the bicycle probability; if that isn't chosen, it checks taxi; and if that isn't taken then the citizen will walk or use public transport.